yugabyte/yugabyte-db/docs/content/stable/architecture/transactions/distributed-txns.md

   This mapping allows us to find all provisional RocksDB records belonging to a particular transaction.
 This is used when cleaning up committed or aborted transactions.
-Note that because multiple RocksDB key-value pairs belonging to primary provisional records can we written for the same transaction with the same hybrid timestamp, we need to use an increasing counter (which we call a *write ID*) at the end of the encoded representation of hybrid time in order to obtain unique RocksDB keys for this reverse index.
+Note that because multiple RocksDB key-value pairs belonging to primary provisional records can be written for the same transaction with the same hybrid timestamp, we need to use an increasing counter (which we call a *write ID*) at the end of the encoded representation of hybrid time in order to obtain unique RocksDB keys for this reverse index.
 This write ID is shown as `.0`, `.1`, etc. in